-Sometimes, marathons of lost 80s crap are a fresh change from the same old shit we’ve seen a million times.
+Sometimes, marathons of lost 80s crap and 80s horror are a fresh change from the same old shit we’ve seen a million times.
 So I take on three more forgettable—I mean—forgotten films of the era!

 INSEMINOID (aka: Horror Planet) (1981)